Southern alligator lizard: Description

 The southern alligator lizard measures from 3 to 7 in in snout-to-vent length (SVL).
 Including tail, it can reach a foot in length (30 cm).
 It has a round thick body with small legs and a long somewhat prehensile tail that can be twice as long as the lizard's body.
 Like many lizards, this species can drop its tail if attacked, possibly giving it a chance to flee.
 It lives on average 10 to 15 years, and survives well in captivity.

 The color of this species is variable, and can be brown, gray, green, or yellowish above, often with red blotches on the middle of the back.
 Usually there are between 9 and 13 dark crossbands on the back, sides, and tail, with adjacent white spots.
 These crossbands can be pronounced or covered with reddish or yellowish color.

 The scales of E. multicarinata are keeled on the back, sides, and legs.
 There are 14 rows of scales across the back at the middle of the body.
 A band of smaller granular scales separates the larger scales on the back and stomach, creating a fold along each side of the animal.
 These folds allow the body to expand to hold food or eggs.

 Geographic range and habitat

 The southern alligator lizard is native to the Pacific coast of North America, ranging from the state of Washington to Baja California.
 These lizards can be found across many diverse habitats, including grassland, open forest, chaparral, suburban and urban areas, and even into the desert along the Mojave River.
 This species is particularly common in foothill oak woodlands, and is often found hiding under rocks, logs, or other surface cover.

 Diet

 E. multicarinata eats small arthropods, slugs, lizards, small mammals, and occasionally young birds and eggs.

-The southern alligator lizard frequently eat western black widow spiders, and has demonstrated an immunity to the spider's potent venom.
+The southern alligator lizard frequently eats western black widow spiders, and has demonstrated an immunity to the spider's potent venom.